BRMilev22/tasty/README.md

 # 🍽️ Tasty - Meal Planning App

-**Tasty** is a powerful meal planning app built with **React Native** and **TypeScript**.
-It features both mobile and web versions, enabling users to create personalized meal plans, track inventory through barcode scanning, and receive tailored recipe recommendations based on their inventory.
+**Tasty** is a meal planning app developed with **React Native** and **TypeScript**, offering both mobile and web versions.
+Users can create personalized meal plans, track inventory through barcode scanning, and receive recipe recommendations based on their inventory and goals.

 ## 📦 Features